 Many of the parents spoke of the enjoyment that their children obtained from riding and their joyful anticipation leading up to each session.
 The reason for the sense of joy felt by this group, and by any disabled person who participates in equine- based therapy, is simply the fact that, together with a sense of well-being, “it promotes the expansion of their world as opposed to shrinking it, which is a common occurrence for people with disabilities whose activities and choices in life are limited.”
-(All, A.C., et al., 1999).
+(All, et al., 1999).

 All, A. C., Loving, G. L., & Crane, L. L. (1999).
 Animals, horseback riding, and implications for rehabilitation therapy.
 Journal of Rehabilitation, 65(3), 49.